avishayil/jupyter-ecs-service/README.md

 # Welcome to Jupyter ECS Service CDK project!

-This is a project for deploying Jupyter Hub on ECS with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.
+## Motivation

+I found myself using Jupyter notebooks for various use-cases:
+- Machine learning
+- Data analysis & Visualisations
+- Documentation

+Recently, I started to work on a new project and found the need to deploy Jupyter in a way that it would be available for multiple users, authenticating with the corporate authentication tools and run notebooks without managing servers.

 ## Architecture

-The main idea behind this service is to use serverless services in order to remove the need from managing servers.
+The main idea is to use serverless services in order to remove the need from managing servers.
 This architecture is using EFS as a shared, persistent storage for storing the Jupyter notebooks.

 ![Jupyter on ECS Architecture](architecture.png "Jupyter on ECS Architecture")